danirm96/really-simple-toast/README.md

 # Really Simple Toast

-It's a light and simple package to show toast in your web with the all frameworks of JS.
-Disappear in 3.5 seconds or clicking.
+Light and simple package to display toast in your application suitable with all the current JS frameworks .
+By default it will dissapear after 3.5 seconds or by clicking on it